dtwelch/resilientL/README.md

 # resilientL

-This repo contains a 'resilient LL' parser and lexer.
+Some experimentation with a resilient lexer and LL parser.
 The parser and lexer are designed to be "IDE Amenable" -- targeting a small language called ***L***.

 Follows notes from a rust-analyzer developer documented [here]( https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html).